-- 3.1.
-The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Angela Wheatcroft.
-We have a deputy designated safeguarding lead(s), Hannah Grey, Kelly Mitchell and Tim Monk to ensure there is always appropriate cover for this role.
-The responsibilities of all Designated Safeguarding Leads are described in detail in Appendix A. - 3.2.
-Goring Church of England Primary School governing body are collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 3.3.
+3.1.
+The school's Designated Safeguarding Lead (DSL) has overall designated responsibility for safeguarding and ensures there is always appropriate cover for this role.
+The responsibilities of all Designated Safeguarding Leads are described in detail in Appendix A.

+- 3.2.
+The governing body and proprietors are collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 3.3.
 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child. - 3.4.
 Our school acknowledges the need to treat everyone equally, with fairness, dignity and respect.
-Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect.
+Any discriminatory behaviours are challenged and children are supported to understand how to treat others with respect.
 We also have a statutory duty to report and record any of the above incidents. - 3.5.
-Our school and governing body takes all reasonable action to limit children's exposure to the risks from the school's IT system and ensure our school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+The school and governing body takes all reasonable action to limit children's exposure to the risks from the school's IT system and ensure the school has appropriate filters and monitoring systems in place and regularly review their effectiveness in line with national expectations.